 Focusing on infrastructure and processes in case of high variance

 A company with a huge variance in the product data is either at an early stage of struggling to make the product fit for the market.
 High variance can also be caused by the marketing department if there are major changes in spending or scaling of campaigns.
 Useful insights cannot be derived from data trends that change radically from period to period.
 It is important to get the variance under control.
-As an analyst, you should focus on the quality of the business processes and BI infrastructure.

 Getting your core funnels right